 Dupuytren’s Contracture Fasciectomy is carried out to remove tissue and release the fingers as the condition is caused by tissue forming in the palm of your hand and your fingers.

 Trigger Finger Release got its name because of what actually happens when having this condition.
 If you have trigger finger, the affected finger can often bend normally but becomes stuck in a curled position.
 This is caused by the tendon which allows your finger to bend becoming thickened, so it becomes stuck in the tunnel where the tendon enters your finger.
 You may need to use your other hand to help ‘trigger’ your finger straight – which is where the condition gets its name from.

 Tendon Repair isn’t that common in your hand or wrist but if it does occurs it’s usually as a result of rheumatoid arthritis or other types of inflammatory arthritis.

 • Grafting: Transfer of skin, bone, nerves or other tissue from a healthy part of the body to repair the injured part.

 • Flap Surgery: moving the skin along with its underlying fat, blood vessels and muscle from a healthy part of the body to the injured site.

 • Replantation or transplantation: restoring accidentally amputated fingers or hands using microsurgery, an extremely precise and delicate surgery performed under magnification.
 Some injuries may require several operations over an extended period of time.

 In many cases, surgery can restore a significant degree of feeling and function to injured hands.

-Any form of Hand surgery can attract Medicare rebates and a percentage of your Doctor’s, Anaesthetist and Hospital fees may be claimed from both Medicare and your Private Health Fund, if you have private health cover.
+Any form of Hand surgery can attract Medicare rebates and a percentage of your Surgeon’s, Anaesthetist’s and Hospital fees may be claimed from both Medicare and your private health fund, if you have private health cover.
 You will require a referral from your General Practitioner if you wish to claim these rebates.